 One of the key ingredients to maintaining an effective classroom management plan is mastering the art of transitioning in the classroom.

 Transitioning in the classroom involves learners moving from one activity to the next without chaos, distractions, or confusion.

 This post takes you step-by-step through essential actions you can take so that your elementary students transition smoothly from one task to the next.

 Follow these tried-and-true tips, and gradually, your learners will be transitioning in the classroom with high proficiency.

-Trending… Elementary teachers are raving about this collection of classroom management ideas for the elementary classroom.
+Trending… Elementary teachers rave about how well these classroom management ideas work.

 Secrets to Perfect Transitioning In the Classroom